-What Is APR for Student Loans and How Is It Calculated
+What Is the APR for Student Loans and How Is It Calculated?

-What Is APR for Student Loans and How Is It Calculated
+What Is the APR for Student Loans and How Is It Calculated?

 Student loans are complicated, especially when it comes to figuring out how much the loan will actually cost you over time.
-APR, or annual percentage rate, reflects the total cost of borrowing a loan including the interest rate and any fees.
+APR, or annual percentage rate, reflects the total cost of the loan, including the interest rate and any fees.

 Knowing how APR formulas affect your student loans is an important part of maintaining financial health, and can even help you decide whether or not you should look into alternative loan repayment strategies, like consolidation or refinancing.